AntaresSimulatorTeam/AntaREST/docs/how-to/studies-upgrade.md

 ## See also

-- Create a new study in the latest version
+- [How to Create a New Study?](studies-create.md) -- Create a new study in Antares Web
+- [How to Import a Compressed Study?](studies-import.md) - Import a study from a compressed file
-- Run a study in the latest version
+- How to Run a study simulation? - Run a simulation on a study